simonmichael/hledger_site/src/install.md

   On Windows, prefer the 64-bit version of stack.

 Or, you can install them with [ghcup](https://haskell.org/ghcup).

-If you don't have any preference, I recommend this setup, which is the most reliable and platform-independent as of 2022:
+Since 2022, this is most reliable, platform-independent and recommended method.

 1. Install ghcup
 2. Install a recent version of ghc and stack
     <div class="builder-command">
       ghcup install ghc <br>
-      ghcup install stack
+      ghcup install stack<br>
+      # or interactively: ghcup tui
     </div>
-3. Configure stack to use ghcup's GHCs, saving disk space:
-    ```yaml
-    # add to ~/.stack/config.yaml:
-    system-ghc: true
-    install-ghc: false
-    ```
+3. When ghcup asks if stack should use ghcup-managed GHC, say yes.

 #### C libraries